jamiedidthis/quartz/content/books/The Dawn of Everything.md

 ---
-layout: book
-category: books
-permalink: /books/:slug
 title: "The Dawn of Everything"
 subtitle: "A New History of Humanity"
-author: "David Graeber"
-coauthor: "David Wengrow"
+authors:
+ - David Graeber
+ - David Wengrow
+publishers:
-publisher: "Farrar, Straus and Giroux"
+ - Farrar, Straus and Giroux
-publish: 2021-11-09
+publish: 2021
-total: 692
-genre: Social Science
-series:
-order:
-tag:
+tags:
- - "History + Culture"
+ - nonfic
- - "Storytelling + Mythmaking"
+ - history
-cover: the-dawn-of-everything.jpg

 ---

 Reading nonfiction like fiction